ubaumann/naf_workshop_NUTS/docs/index.md

 For any questions or concerns prior to the workshop, feel free to contact Urs Baumann directly through the Network Automation Forum channels.

 ### 11. What if I cannot keep up with the pace of the workshop?
 This workshop is designed for an intermediate skill level, but don’t worry if you fall behind.
-The proctor is happy to assist during the session, and you can also use breaks to catch up.
+The proctors are happy to assist during the session, and you can also use breaks to catch up.
 Additionally, each section includes checkpoint solutions to help you stay on track.
 The goal is to ensure everyone can follow along and gain hands-on experience.